Josephine Ryan: Personal life

 Before she married, she lived with her sister for a few years in Ranelagh.

-Ryan was an intelligent and practical woman and very popular with her many nephews and nieces and other young friends.
-She was happiest when she was planning, when she and her sisters met together they were full of ideas and notions for themselves, their husbands and their children.
-She was a very attractive woman with a strong interest in current affairs, although not with a great insight into the subtleties of politics and the struggle for national independence.

-She was at her best at family and social gatherings.
-All twelve children from the Ryan family had secondary education, and eleven out of the twelve went on to the old Catholic University or to University College Dublin.
+All twelve children from the Ryan family had secondary education, and eleven of them went on to the old Catholic University or to University College Dublin.
 Ryan was one of the last students to attend the institution.
 Her family was very much a nationalist house, with several of her 11 siblings involved in the Easter Rising and subsequent wars.
 Her brother James went on to become a politician, her sister Nell was the first woman elected to Wexford County Council, while two other sisters, Mary Kate and Phyllis, were married (at different times) to Seán T. O'Kelly, second President of Ireland.

 She met Seán Mac Diarmada, who later became one of the leaders of the Easter Rising, while she was in college.
 After graduation, she moved to London to attend the London University and gain her teacher certification.
 In 1914, she founded the local Cumann na mBan branch there.
 In 1915, she returned to Dublin to teach German at the Rathmines Technical School.
 Mac Diarmada asked her to go to Germany because of her facility with the language, but on her sisters' advice, she didn't go.
 Joseph Plunkett was sent instead.

 Ryan was engaged to Seán Mac Diarmada, he described her as the woman he would have married had he lived.
 She was one of the last people to visit him before he was executed by the British after the Rising.